Lindsey Pelas Flaunts Ample Assets In Low-Cut Top & Plaid Miniskirt

 Lindsey Pelas thrilled her Instagram followers with a steamy new update on Friday afternoon.
 The stunning model showcased her hourglass figure as she rocked a skimpy ensemble.

-In the sexy shot, Lindsey looked like a total smokeshow while flaunting her ample assets in a low-cut top and plaid miniskirt.
+In the sexy shot, Lindsey flaunted her ample assets in a low-cut top and plaid miniskirt.
 The shirt fit tightly around her busty chest and boasted long sleeves that clung to her trim arms.
 The plunging neckline also showed off her massive cleavage.

-She added the skimpy skirt, which hugged her curvaceous hips and fit snugly around her petite waist.
+She added a skimpy skirt, which hugged her curvaceous hips and fit snugly around her petite waist.
 The garment also accentuated her toned thighs in the process.

 Lindsey stood outdoors for the shot.
 She had one arm hanging at her side while the other was pushed away from her body slightly.
 Her back was arched as she leaned forward and pushed her chest outward.
-She had her legs apart and her head tilted as she gave a steamy stare into the camera.
+She had her legs apart and her head tilted as she stared at the camera.

-In the background, a sign advertising Lindsey’s latest project could be seen.
-A gorgeous cityscape, and a bright, blue sky were also visible through a nearby window.
+In the background, a sign advertising Lindsey's latest project could be seen.
+A gorgeous cityscape and a bright blue sky were also visible through a nearby window.

 In the caption, Lindsey encouraged her fans to tune into social media to watch her open packages of sports cards.
 She also geotagged her location as Hollywood, California.